lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`

-*Content*:

-ideas:
-This is one of the trickiest part of the analysis... building a model to control for potential confounders.

-The first step to identifying variables to adjust for comes from seeing what others do to control for confounding and to consult with people who have a strong biological background knowledge of the area of research.

-quote about : all models are wrong.. some are useful. ... ?
+In this lesson we will cover one of the trickier parts of the analysis, that is identifying and adjusting for potential confounders between the exposure and outcome.
+There are many ways of building a model to adjust for confounders.
+Whichever method you use, you need to rely on what others have done in previous studies and what the underlying biology is.
+This requires some domain specific knowledge, so make sure to collaborate with people who have that knowledge.

 ---
 ## Creating models: Controlling for confounding